Barnes & Noblesse

 December 28, 2006

-After paying an extra dollar admission and apologizing up front to the tourguide Dave for all the pictures we’d be taking and the stupid jokes we’d be making, we were on our way.
+After paying an extra dollar admission and apologizing up front to Tour Guide Dave for all the pictures we’d be taking and the stupid jokes we’d be making, we were on our way.
 The house was set up with a Christmas theme beginning out in the enclosed porch area.
 Here we saw the first of about 10 fully decorated Christmas trees.
-Unlike the stuffy Butler-McCook Museum, The Barnes was okay with us taking pictures of their Christmas trees, so here’s to you, Butler-McCook!
-Punks.
+Unlike the stuffy Butler-McCook Museum in Hartford, The Barnes was okay with us taking pictures of their Christmas trees, so here’s to you, Butler-McCook:

 Throughout the entire house, there were little 6×9 cards with retyped diary entries from Bradley Barnes.
-This dude was a bit on the crazy side I think.
+This guy was a bit on the crazy side I think.
 He saved all the receipts of pretty much everything in the entire house, and wrote on each the circumstances surrounding the item’s purchase.
 This is great for us 100 years later, but a bit creepy all the same.
-I’ve come to realize early in this ridiculous venture that a large portion of museums are the end result of one person’s OCD.
+I’ve come to realize early in this ridiculous CTMQ adventure that a large portion of museums are the end result of one person’s OCD.
 Whereas MY mentality tells me to donate and discard EVERYTHING I possibly can, Barnes’ told him to save and catalog everything he ever owned.
-EdHill’s tells him whenever “Battlestar Gallactica” is on the air.
+EdHill’s tells him whenever “Battlestar Gallactica” is on tv.

 As I said, three generations of the same family lived in the house which was donated to the town in 1973.
-Bradley Barnes was responsible for making the museum worthy by adding on a rather large addition and bringing in the plumbing and electricity.
+Bradley Barnes was responsible for making the place museum worthy by adding on a rather large addition and bringing in the plumbing and electricity.
 I never really got the full story as to how the family came to be rich, but there was something about some investments and factory ownership I think.
-Although, we found a very curious bit of ephemera up in the office – turns out all good people work at Hartford insurance giants.

 We checked out the main living room and then it was up the stairs to the second floor.
 Actually, before we made the trip Ed found a true treasure – an antique television.
 Not just any antique television, but one that only played his favorite shows!

 Leaving the TV to head upstairs, we immediately noticed something; this house is incredibly well built.
 The floors don’t creak, the walls are flush, the thresholds are level, and the whole joint smells nice.
-Although MuseumQuest is in its infancy, I can’t believe this will be the norm with all the old houses we have yet to see.
+Although CTMQ is in its infancy, I refuse to believe that this will be the norm with all the old houses we have yet to see.

 After the bedroom, which contained the first of many Leela Barnes original paintings hung throughout the house, we checked out the bathroom.
 To be honest, it was just a bathroom.
 From there we went over to see… hey, where’s Ed?

 Oh that Carlos Mencia… Next was another dressing room of some sort, which contained various family artifacts.
 Stuff like Peanut’s tiny shoes.
 Peanut?
 Yeah, that’s what they called Bradley’s diminutive mom.
 There was an old radio and some pictures and a blanket someone had made out of someone else’s wedding dress.
-(This is the danger in writing these things 3 weeks after the fact.)
-Again, everything was well kept and despite my lack of details here, our Tour Guide was very knowledgable.
+Again, everything was well kept and despite my lack of details here, Tour Guide Dave was very knowledgeable.
 And he was getting increasingly intrigued by these two guys in their 30’s making jokes, having fun, and taking way too many pictures.
-And that’s half the fun.

 At the back of the house was the office which was again another little mini-museum of sorts.
 Here we saw the best evidence yet of Bradley’s unchecked OCD: A bookcase stacked top to bottom with detailed records of every receipt he or his wife ever received.
 Every penny spent was documented here and kept for posterity.
 I love it when I learn about people more obsessive than I. Speaking of obsessive people, Ed had disappeared again…